NathanCheshire/Cyder/README.md

 ## History

-Cyder started as a way to cyder.test and improve my Java skills and have fun while taking AP Computer Science back in in 2017.
+Cyder started as a way to test and improve my Java skills and have fun while taking AP Computer Science back in in 2017.
 When I reached the university level of classes, they provided no help towards my passions regarding Java since my university did not teach Java at all.
 As I learned